hieuvp/learning-kubernetes/08-rbac-authorization/README.md

 # The CSR (or Certificate Signing Request) is created using the PEM format
 # and contains the public key portion of the private key
 # as well as information about you (or your company)
-# 2. Generate a CSR from the private key
 openssl req -new \
   -key ${CERTIFICATE_DIR}/${CERTIFICATE_USER}.key \
   -out ${CERTIFICATE_DIR}/${CERTIFICATE_USER}.csr \